posva/talk-data-loaders/slides-en.md

 </v-clicks>

 <!--
 You can rely on `<Suspense>`

+- [click] It's simple and intuitive
+- [click] It works without the Router
+- [click] But it depends on mounting the component

+This might not seem like a big deal, but the downsides are

+- [click] Cascading fetching: any nested await will have to wait for the parent to finish fetching
+- [click] No preloading: we have no way to tell a component to prefetch the data and then mounting it without fetching again
+- [click] No watching (no automatic refetch): in order to refetch the data, we need to mount the component again.
+This is not always possible or desirable

+## other stuff

 - SSR we still need to serialize data to the client
 - With SSR, the page is rendered and the fetching is awaited on the server.
 Subsequent navigations are client-side only.
 The update of the URL and the navigation itself is not blocked by the fetching.